ResearchComputing/Documentation/docs/access/rmacc.md

 - Visit [https://ondemand-rmacc.rc.colorado.edu](url).
 You will be redirected to CILogon.

-- Select "ACCESS CI" from the list of identity providers:

 ![](rmacc/cilogon.png)

-- Select "Log On".
+- Select "ACCESS CI" from the list of identity providers then "Log On".
 This will redirect you to the ACCESS login page.

-- Enter your XSEDE username and password:

 ![](rmacc/access_cilogon.png)

+- Enter your XSEDE username and password.
 - Select "Login", then accept the Duo push notification from your device to be directed to the RMACC Open OnDemand homepage.

 ![](rmacc/ood_homepage.png)